Frederick H. Rindge: Business ventures

 Rindge founded the Conservative Life Insurance Company (now Pacific Life) and became vice-president of Union Oil Company and director of the Los Angeles Edison Electric Company (later Southern California Edison Company).
 His investments included land near Stockton, California and real estate holdings in the San Fernando Valley of Los Angeles, and the state of Sinaloa, Mexico.

 He was President of the Harvard Club of Los Angeles and a member of many historical, archaeological, patriotic, and religious organizations which mirrored his interests.
-A supporter of the temperance movement, Rindge reimbursed the city of Santa Monica for the loss of license fees when Santa Monica abolished saloons.
-He established the First Methodist Episcopal Church of Santa Monica.
-He wrote several self-published books which were spiritual and meditative in nature.

 Personal life

-In 1887 Rindge married 22-year-old Rhoda May Knight (1864–1941) of Michigan.
+In 1887, Rindge married 22-year-old Rhoda May Knight (1864–1941) of Michigan.
 They moved to Wilshire and Ocean Avenue in Santa Monica and then built a home at 2263 Harvard Boulevard in Los Angeles, known today as the Frederick Hastings Rindge House; weekends and summers were spent at their Malibu estate.
 They had three children.

 Frederick H. Rindge died in Yreka, California on the morning of August 29, 1905.
 He had fallen ill while visiting a silver mine there.
 His body was transported via train to Southern California.
 A service was held at the Rindge home in West Adams Heights, followed by another short service after his funeral procession to his place of burial, Angelus-Rosedale Cemetery.